tomasz-brak/thhar-3d/readme.md

 Thhar is a 3d rendering engine written in go.
 Based on [ebiten](https://ebitengine.org/), it allows for rendering complex shapes.
 It supports [Wavefront's `.obj` format](https://en.wikipedia.org/wiki/Wavefront_.obj_file). ![cube](https://i.imgur.com/nNJsauP.png)

+## Live demos

+Demos can be found on my blog [https://blog-per.vercel.app/demos](https://blog-per.vercel.app/demos), check the rendering with thhar section

 ## Usage

 Only requirement is to put a `.Render` function in any [ebiten](https://ebitengine.org/) application's main loop.
 Calling it with our camera instance and passing in details about the color of rendered lines.